janwendt/scrapy-toolbox/README.md

   - response_body
 - Error Processing with request reconstruction
 - DatabasePipeline for SQLAlchemy
+- Mapper to automaticaly map scrapy.Item on a database-object
 - Mail Notification when an Exception occurs (HTTP Errors (404, 502, ...) are excluded and only stored in the Database)
 - Automatic GitHub Issue creation when an Exception occurs (HTTP Errors (404, 502, ...) are excluded and only stored in the Database)